sourceincite/sourceincite.github.io/_posts/2018-10-02-old-school-pwning-with-new-school-tricks-vanilla-forums-remote-code-execution.md

 <p class="cn" markdown="1">Another reason why I leveraged these files is because they are included at runtime, so we bypass the PHP show stopper!</p>

-<p class="cn" markdown="1">Now.
-If you have made it down this far, then you deserve some exploit code!
+<p class="cn" markdown="1">Now if you have made it down this far, then you deserve some exploit code!
 Please note that since we are in a `__destruct` call, php has no cwd so we can't just use a relative path to the `constants.php` file.
 You may need to leak the path (which is achievable).</p>

 ```php